dnsimple/dnsimple-support/content/articles/shopify-service.markdown

 ## Setting up at Shopify

-Follow the steps to [enable the subdomain in your Shopify store](https://help.shopify.com/en/manual/online-store/domains/add-a-domain/using-existing-domains/connecting-domains).
+Follow the steps to [enable the domain in your Shopify store](https://help.shopify.com/en/manual/online-store/domains/add-a-domain/using-existing-domains/connecting-domains).